franciscozorrilla/metaGEM/README.md

   -h, --hours       Specify number of hours to allocated to job runtime -l, --local       Run jobs on local machine for non-cluster usage
 ```

-Please consult the [setup page](https://github.com/franciscozorrilla/metaGEM/wiki/Quickstart) in the wiki for further configuration instructions.

 ## :school_satchel: Tutorial